The Lankavatara Sutra

 Book Description

 Having translated The Diamond Sutra and The Heart Sutra, and following with The Platform Sutra, Red Pine now turns his attention to perhaps the greatest Sutra of all.
 The Lankavatara Sutra is the holy grail of Zen.
 Zen’s First Patriarch, Bodhidharma, gave a copy of this text to his successor, Hui–k’o, and told him everything he needed to know was in this book.
 Passed down from teacher to student ever since, this is the only Zen sutra ever spoken by the Buddha.
-Although it covers all the major teachings of Mahayana Buddhism, it contains but two teachings: that everything we perceive as being real is nothing but the perceptions of our own mind and that the knowledge of this is something that must be realized and experienced for oneself and cannot be expressed in words.
-In the words of Chinese Zen masters, these two teachings became known as “have a cup of tea” and “taste the tea.”
+Although it covers all the major teachings of Mahayana Buddhism, it contains but two teachings, which Chinese Zen Masters came to know as “have a cup of tea” and “taste the tea.”

 In addition to presenting one of the most difficult of all Buddhist texts in clear English, Red Pine has also added summaries, explanations and notes, including relevant Sanskrit terms on the basis of which the Chinese translation was made.
 This promises to become an essential text for anyone seeking to deepen their understanding or knowledge of Zen.